 When combined with Perception Point’s email security, cloud-collaboration protection, and 24/7 managed Incident Response service, security teams can be rest assured that they are completely covered across all user attack vectors and the evolving landscape of threats.
 Our multi-layered detection engines provide visibility into attacks across multiple channels and use this wide context to intercept and remediate, if necessary, all attacks whether they start in the user’s browser, on email, or any other collaboration/file storage app.

-Perception Point Advanced Browser Security is easy to deploy, either via a browser extension (for threat prevention capabilities only) or via a light agent adding VM-based isolation to Chrome/Edge on Windows or Mac.
+Perception Point Advanced Browser Security is easy to deploy, either via a browser extension (for threat prevention capabilities only) or via a light agent adding VM-based isolation to Chrome/Edge/Safari on Windows or Mac.
 Moving forward, we will double down on our web security solution to make sure organizations can rely on Perception Point’s service to stop all user-centric attacks, on any app.

 If you want to reduce breaches, free your users to browse the web and access files, and reduce your costs, take a look at our new web security portfolio today.